carissalow/rapids/docs/setup/configuration.md

         The three `mood` segments are 1 hour, 1 day and 7 days long and have no shift.
 In addition, these `mood` segments are grouped together, meaning that although RAPIDS will compute features on each one of them, some necessary information to compute a few of such features will be extracted from all three segments, for example the phone contact that called a participant the most or the location clusters visited by a participant.

+    ??? info "Date time labels of event segments"
+        In the final feature file, you will find a row per event segment.
+The `local_segment` column of each row has a `label`, a start date-time string, and an end date-time string.

+        ```bash
+        weeklysurvey2060#2020-09-12 01:00:00,2020-09-18 23:59:59
+        ```

+        All sensor data is always segmented based on timestamps, and the date-time strings are attached for informative purposes.
+For example, you can plot your features based on these strings.

+        When you configure RAPIDS to work with a single time zone, such tz code will be used to convert start/end timestamps (the ones you typed in the event segments file) into start/end date-time strings.
+However, when you configure RAPIDS to work with multiple time zones, RAPIDS will use the most common time zone across all devices of every participant to do the conversion.
+The most common time zone is the one in which a participant spent the most time.

+        In practical terms, this means that the date-time strings of event segments that happened in uncommon time zones will have shifted start/end date-time labels.
+However, the data within each segment was correctly filtered based on timestamps.

 ### Segment Examples

 === "5-minutes"